-The results presented in Table 2 reveal that the average board size is around 6 directors and ranges from 2 to 12 directors.
-An in-depth search into board diversity indicates that, among five industries in our research, the mean proportion of women on board is 28%, with the lowest percentage of approximately 5% and the maximum could be found up to 58% of board directors are made up of women.
+The descriptive results reveal that the average board size is around 11 directors in both countries and ranges from 5 to 22 directors.
+An in-depth search into board diversity indicates that, among the five industries in our research, the mean proportion of women on board in the cases of Canada is around 32%, which is higher than 28% in the United States.
+The maximum figure could be found up to 67% of board directors are made up of women in Canada.
 These results also show that boards of United States companies meet at least 1 time during a year, up to 32 times a year, with an average of 10 meetings per year.
-The results reveal that the ESG scores vary from 2 to 12, in accordance with their D- to A+ level, with an average of 8 points.
-In terms of board independence, approximately 84% of directors are independent according International Online Conference (November 23, 2023)